vivek-chhabra/Cara-A-Mini-Commercial-Website/README.md

 - **HTML**: The structure and markup of the web pages.
 - **CSS**: The styling and layout of the website.
 - **JavaScript**: The implementation of interactive functionality and dynamic features.
-- **Responsive Design**: The website is designed to be responsive and adaptable to different screen sizes, ensuring a seamless experience across all devices.

 <br>